top of page

 To run the model:

-• In the MATLAB® Command Window, enter the sampling time (T=0.02, for example) and simulation Stop Time (S=5, for example).
+• In the MATLAB® Command Window, enter the sampling time (T=0.001, for example) and simulation Stop Time (S=5, for example).
 These variables can be incorporated into a MATLAB® Script (.m file) that runs before the Simulink® model.
-The maximum real-time sampling rate of this board is up to 1024 Hz.
+We included an .m script with the link above for download.
 We recommend using sampling time between 0.001s to 0.010, depending on your model.
 Be careful with signal noise due to spatial quantization and excessive phase lag.
 We find a sampling time of about 0.004s is a good balance for our electro-mechanical plants.

-• In Simulink®, open R5_EMB_GENERAL model open, enter the DESKTOP REAL-TIME tab, and click Run in Real-Time.
-If you run the model from the SIMULATION tab (green Run button), it won't work properly, and the EMB-DAQ1 will need to be reset.
-To reset the DAQ, power cycling the board is required by unplugging the USB cable and plugging back into the computer.
+• In Simulink®, open the model open, enter the DESKTOP REAL-TIME tab, and click Run in Real-Time.
+If you run the model from the SIMULATION tab (green Run button), it won't work properly.

 • After clicking in Run in Real-Time, many processes take place, including building, code generation, and deployment of code to the target.
 These processes take between 5s and 20s.